icgood/Restic.spoon/README.md

 spoon.Restic:start()
 ```

-Finally, reload your Hammerspoon config to see Restic.spoon in the menubar.
+Finally, reload your Hammerspoon config to see Restic.spoon in the menu bar.

+See _Help_ in the menu bar for documentation on additional settings and console
+commands.

 #### Save/Load